mayarbalegh/Monqez/README.md

 ## ❤️ Project Impact

-Every blood donation can save lives. **Sheryan Hayah** aims to make blood donation faster, smarter, and more accessible for everyone.
+Every blood donation can save lives. **Monqez** aims to make blood donation faster, smarter, and more accessible for everyone.

 ---